magnolia-cms/vr-headless-demo/README.md

 ![vr-stories](_dev/README-vr-stories.jpg)

+You can see a live example of this demo here: https://blog.magnolia-cms.com/vr-blog.html

 On a desktop computer, you can use the arrow keys to move through the environment.

 Click on the glasses icon in the lower right corner to enter full VR mode.

-Tested on desktop Chrome & Firefox, mobile Chrome & Firefox, and Oculus browser on the Oculus Go.
+Tested on desktop Safari, Chrome & Firefox, mobile Chrome & Firefox, and Oculus browser on the Oculus Go & Oculus Quest.

 Uses the delivery endpoint: https://documentation.magnolia-cms.com/display/DOCS57/Delivery+endpoint+API